 1. Lucky number 8

-This endurance workout, which was posted in this Ironman article, was crafted by Ironman coach Matt Dixon.
+This endurance workout was crafted by Ironman coach Matt Dixon.
 The workout is intended for triathletes in their pre-season, but it’s a great addition for any swimmer training for endurance.
 The sets are a combination of speed and endurance, helping to build a solid foundation for the swim season.